mcinglis/c-style/readme.md

 It can often help the readability of your code if you replace variables that are only assigned to constant expressions, with those expressions.

-Consider the `Trie_has` example above - the `word[ 0 ]` expression is repeated twice.
+Consider the `Trie_has` example above - the `string[ 0 ]` expression is repeated twice.
 It would be harder to read and follow if we inserted an extra line to define a `char` variable.
 It's just another thing that the readers would have to keep in mind.
 Many programmers of other languages wouldn't think twice about repeating an array access.